CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ## What do we use this for/ data usage:

 ### 1- What is the purpose of using the data?
 (Primary or secondary)
 >Real time data reporting as a primary use for Traffic Management Centre (TMC).
-Analytics as fulfilled by data specialists as part of data requests.
+<br> Analytics as fulfilled by data specialists as part of data requests.
+<br> Despite data quality concerns (usually due to malfunctioning detectors) RESCU data are the only source of volume counts for highways within Toronto's jurisdiction (the Allen Expressway, the Gardiner Expressway and the Don Valley Parkway).

 ### 2- Who uses this data within D&A?
 What tasks is data used for?
->Data specialists.
+>Data specialists and research analysts.
 Used for data requests (mostly staff asking for volumes on highways).

 ### 3- Who uses this data outside D&A?
 > TMC.
 Only used for real time data reporting.